lifeparticle/C-Sharp-Cheatsheet/README.md

 # Introduction

-C# (pronounced "See Sharp") is a programming language developed by Microsoft in 2002.
+C# (pronounced "See Sharp") is a strongly-typed programming language developed by Microsoft in 2002.

 # Installation